Emily Scheibal

 Welcome!
 I’m so glad you’re here.
 Taking the step to seek support takes courage, and I’m honored to be a part of your journey.
 Life can feel overwhelming at times, whether you’re navigating childhood, adolescence, or adulthood.
 My goal as a therapist is to create a safe, supportive space where you can feel heard, empowered, and equipped to make meaningful changes.

-Emily works with children (7 years old and up) , Teens, Young Adults, and Women.
-Emily specializes in working with clients navigating Anxiety, Depression, OCD, Behavioral Challenges, ADHD, Relationship Issues, and Life Transitions.
+Emily works with children (7 years old and up), Teens, Young Adults, and Women.
+Emily specializes in working with clients navigating Anxiety, Depression, Trauma, OCD, ADHD, Divorce, Life Transitions, School Refusal/ Stress, Family or Peer Conflict, and Relationship Issues.

 Emily received her Masters Degree in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.

-Emily is available to take clients virtually anywhere in CA or in-person in our Santa Monica or Redondo Beach offices.
+Emily is available to take clients virtually anywhere in CA or in-person in our Santa Monica, Beverly Hills or Redondo Beach offices.

 My favorite way to spend a day off is…